 The bill, S.B.
-No. 61, amends the Family Code to allow indigent parents involved in certain legal proceedings regarding the parent-child relationship to select their own attorney ad litem.
+No. 61, amends the Family Code to allow indigent parents involved in certain legal proceedings affecting the parent-child relationship to select their own attorney ad litem.
 Specifically, it introduces Section 107.01301, which permits a court-determined indigent parent to choose an attorney who meets specific qualifications, including being licensed and in good standing with the State Bar of Texas.
-The bill emphasizes that this selection process is independent of any court appointment system and prohibits the court from interfering with the parent's choice.
-Additionally, it outlines the payment structure for the attorney selected by the parent, ensuring that it aligns with existing procedures for appointed attorneys.
+The bill emphasizes that the selection process is independent of any court appointment system and prohibits the court from interfering with the parent's choice.
+Additionally, it outlines the procedures for the attorney's notice of appearance and the payment structure for their services, ensuring that compensation aligns with that of court-appointed attorneys.

-The bill also modifies existing language in Sections 107.013(a) and (a-1) to clarify the rights of indigent parents in these legal situations.
-It mandates that if an indigent parent appears in court without representation, the court must inform them of their right to an attorney, either appointed by the court or selected by the parent and compensated by the county.
-The changes aim to enhance the legal representation of indigent parents, ensuring they have the ability to choose their counsel while maintaining the integrity of the judicial process.
-The provisions of this bill will apply only to suits filed after its effective date, with the Office of Court Administration required to implement the necessary rules by March 1, 2026.
+The bill also includes amendments to existing sections of the Family Code, specifically Sections 107.013(a) and (a-1), to clarify the rights of indigent parents regarding legal representation.
+It mandates that if an indigent parent appears in opposition to a suit without an attorney, the court must inform them of their right to select an attorney compensated by the county.
+The changes are applicable only to suits filed on or after the bill's effective date, with provisions for the Office of Court Administration to implement necessary rules by March 1, 2026.

 Statutes affected: